She’s living my dream...

 It’s easy to look at Adam and Eve with frustration in our hearts wondering why they left perfection for a lie, but we do the same thing every single day when we look to “her” dream and want it more than our own.
 We think, Why would God give her what I deserve, what I want, what would make me happy?
 When God looks right back at us and says, “I’ve given you all that you need in Christ Jesus right where you are.
 Steward it well and savor it all for my glory.”

 Trading Her Dream for His Dream

 I looked up from my carrot cutting that day and asked God to release me from the shackles of wanting her dream.
-I asked Him to open my eyes to see the dream He has for me, and the hope of Christ I can hold on to, even in the moments I wish I could bypass.
-I set aside my phone and remembered that my dream isn’t even mine, and even if I were living my “perfect dream” for this life, it still wouldn’t satisfy the ache within my soul.
+I asked him to open my eyes to see the dream he has for me, and the hope of Christ I can hold on to, even in the moments I wish I could bypass.
+Then I set aside my phone and remembered that my dream isn’t even mine.
+Even if I were living my “perfect dream” for this life, it still wouldn’t satisfy the ache within my soul.
 Her dream and my dream never could do that.
 It is God’s dream for us, found in Christ Jesus, that makes any other dream pale in comparison.

-What she needs, what I need, and what you need, isn’t to live the dream of another; it is to humbly come before God and realize that the grass isn’t greener on the other side—it is greenest right where He has placed us.
+What she needs, what I need, and what you need, isn’t to live the dream of another.
+It is to humbly come before God and realize that the grass isn’t greener on the other side.
+It is the greenest right where he has placed us.